microsoft/microsoft-ui-xaml-specs/active/Breadcrumb/Breadcrumb.md

 ## V1/V2 Breadcrumb

 The work for Breadcrumb has been scoped to V1 and V2 stages of the API.
 In V1 Breadcrumb no chevrons are interactable to show children.
 V2 Breadcrumb will add functionality to have flyouts from chevrons for every node, to view children of that node.
-This spec focuses on V1 Breadcrumb, but keeping in mind that V1 should be positioned in a way to have V2 features smoothly added later.
+This spec focuses on V1 Breadcrumb, but keeping in mind that V1 is positioned in a way to have V2 features smoothly added later.

 # Examples
 <!-- Use this section to explain the features of the API, showing